locuslab/convex_adversarial/README.md

 [paper]: https://arxiv.org/abs/1711.00851

+## News
++ 3/4/2018 - Updated paper with more experiments.
+Code migrated to work with PyTorch 0.3.0+.
+Real mini-batching implemented, with a 5x speedup over the old codebase, and several NaN bugfixes.
++ 11/2/2017 - Initial preprint and release of codebase.

 ## Installation & Usage
 You can install this repository with
 `pip install convex_adversarial`.
 The package contains the following functions: